marybun/machine_learning/HW2/README.md

 ### i.
 Correlation Matrix

-We compute the correlation matrix of yalefaces.mat and name it $C$.
+We compute an 100x100 correlation matrix of the first 100 images in yalefaces.mat and name it $C$.

 ```python
 C = np.zeros((100, 100))